Does your organisation understand the value of its L&D function?

 If you feel you’ve built a world-class learning offer that is leading the way in your industry, you should be shouting about it!

 This is especially true if you’re part of a business that may not have the ability to be competitive from a salary and benefits standpoint.

-Your learning offer, and the opportunities it can bring, always feels to be an underutilised tool to me.
+Your learning offer, and the opportunities it can bring, can be a strong card to play.

 I’ve spoken to a number of recruiters over the years, seen thousands of job descriptions and rarely have I seen or heard the words “we have some amazing learning opportunities to build world-class skills and a great career here”.